-The total available generation capacity for peak load at beginning of 2005 was about 13 600 MW in Finland.
-Table 13 presents the generation capacities in peak loading by production type during the years 1999 - 2005.
+The total available generation capacity for peak load at beginning of 2006 was about 13 650 MW in Finland.
+The capacity included in about 650 MW of condensing power capacity that has not been available for Nordic spot market in 2006.
+Table 13 presents the generation capacities in peak loading by production type during the years 2000 - 2006.